hexbatch/apple-core/v1/docs/layers/f-transactions/contracts.md

 # Usages

-## Membership sold in stores
+## Membership sold in transactions

-Membership offers can be sold in stores, and the transaction completing allows for the user to be an admin or member.
+Membership offers can be sold in transactions, and the transaction completing allows for the user to be an admin or member.